Materials and Sources

 - Sand fair to 80 grit

-- Bleach – soak for 12 hours using Daly’s A & B Bleach for 12 hours
+- Bleach – keep wet for 12 hours using Daly’s A & B Bleach — three parts B to one part A

 - Seal with three to four full coats of Smith’s Clear Penetrating Epoxy Sealer (CPES)